Lordloko505/LightBringers-Mod/README.md

-Hello There, this is my first ever mod (and first time programming in a long time).
+Hello There, this is my first ever mod (and first time programming).